 15 Depression-Era Foods You Won't Believe Are Making a Comeback

-It would be a massive understatement to say that most aspects of our lives have changed dramatically in the days and weeks since the coronavirus pandemic began.
-(Who would have guessed that toilet paper and Purell would be the two hottest commodities this spring?)
-During this period of uncertainty, people are flocking to classic recipes, many of which originated in the Great Depression.
-Whether it's to save money, to cook with limited ingredients, or even just to enjoy the nostalgia factor of dishes cooked by grandparents, some decidedly weird Depression-era foods have made a comeback over the past few months.
+During any period of uncertainty, people are flock to classic recipes, many of which originated during the Great Depression.
+Whether it's to save money, to cook with limited ingredients, or even just to enjoy the nostalgia factor of dishes cooked by grandparents, some decidedly old-fashioned Depression-era foods have made a comeback over the past few months.

 Stovetop Baked Beans

 Thanks to their low cost and availability during the Great Depression, beans served as the basis of many common dishes.
 Cheap and easy to cook, baked beans were a popular side dish (or sometimes a full meal).

 Stress baking is one of the most popular quarantine activities, and "wacky cake" (also referred to as "Depression cake") is definitely making a comeback.
 The simple recipe, which was formed due to food rationing, doesn't call for milk, butter, or eggs, so don't worry if you've run out of dairy products.
 It's also quick and easy to make, and you can tweak the recipe by adding ingredients you have on hand like chocolate chips and whipped cream.

 Ah, soup: the ultimate comfort food.
 Beans were used in many Depression-era recipes, and this one also includes ham, carrots, onion, and garlic—so you'll get protein, fiber, and veggies from this meal.
 Fun fact: It's called "Navy Bean Soup" because it was considered a staple food of the United States Navy in the early 20th-century.

 Get the recipe from How Sweet Eats.